 The legislation also adds new language for identification of schools for Targeted Support and Improvement and Comprehensive Support and Improvement.

 For a review of Kentucky’s current intervention system, see Mass Insight’s State Development Network School Turnaround Diagnostic Report, presented to the Kentucky Board of Education (KBE) on the department’s efforts to improve low-performing schools.
-For a complete overview of SB 1, watch Pruitt’s webinar.

 The other big change to public education is the establishment of charter schools in Kentucky in Rep. John Carney’s House Bill 520.
 While the bill allows charters to begin operating in the 2017-18 school year, people are unlikely to see charter schools until the 2018-19 school year due to the length of time it will take for the Kentucky Board of Education (KBE) to promulgate administrative regulations.